How Long Before Alcohol Withdrawal Symptoms Start?

 Alcohol withdrawal comes on quickly (within hours of your last drink), has an intense peak of symptoms (peaking at about 72 hours from the last drink in many cases), and the symptoms can continue on for weeks, months or years – due to a high rate of Post-Acute Withdrawal Syndrome (PAWS).

 Because PAWS symptoms from alcohol can start off so intense, and take so long to lessen or go away, many recovering alcoholics find themselves asking,

 In This Post You Will Find:

-- How Long Do Alcohol Withdrawal Headaches Last?
+- How Long Do Withdrawal Headaches Last?

-Are Continued Alcohol Headaches a Sign of Another Underlying Medical Condition?
+- Signs of Another Underlying Medical Condition?

-Ok, So When will my Alcohol-Related Headaches Go Away?
+- When will Alcohol-Related Headaches Go Away?

 This was originally posted July 27, 2018 and was updated September 16, 2019.

 After quitting alcohol, the symptoms of withdrawal will show up quickly, and the first symptoms to show are usually anxiety and headaches.
 There will also be cravings, nausea and vomiting, depending on the severity of the alcohol abuse.

 These headaches and other symptoms will usually increase by day 3 of alcohol withdrawal when the individual is hitting the peak of acute withdrawal and starting day 4 will usually begin to subside in intensity and continue to slowly subside over the course of the first few weeks of sobriety.
 Alcohol withdrawal usually lasts about 7-14 days, however, for those that experience protracted withdrawal, prolonged withdrawal, and PAWS, the anxiety and headaches could take months or even a year to fully subside.